cmmorrow/build-magic/docs/index.md

 # build-magic &#x1F528;&#x2728;

-An un-opinionated, general purpose automation tool.
+An un-opinionated, build automation tool.

 Build-magic is a command-line application for automating build, test, install, and deploy tasks.
 It's designed to be easy to use by both developers and DevOps engineers.